 If these steps don’t work, it might be a sign that a new battery is needed.

-Leaving your batteries connected without recharging can reduce their life expectancy, damage wiring over time, and cause problems when you try to start the cart after sitting idle for long periods.
+Leaving your batteries connected without recharging can reduce life expectancy, damage wiring over time, and cause problems when you try to start the cart after sitting idle for long periods.

-Safeguarding against this problem takes only a little extra work to keep them charged with either a bulk charger or trickle charger during nonuse.
+Safeguarding against this problem takes only a little extra work to keep them charged with either a bulk or trickle charger during nonuse.

 Connect with us on Facebook to keep up to date with all our new arrivals and extraordinary deals!